AnushkaSaha25/PoLoN-Process/README.md

    - Green dashed: background component
    - Blue: total PoLoN model output

-These visualizations clearly demonstrate how the PoLoN process captures both the stochastic background and the localized signal within a single probabilistic framework.
+These visualizations show the fitted background, localized signal component, and their combined contribution to the predicted count rate.

 ##### **Example: Using `predict_signal_background_with_plot` with a signal window**